-The Foundation for African Empowerment (FAE) is a not-for-profit nongovernmental organization dedicated to improving access to quality inclusive education for all children especially those with special educational needs and disabilities in Tanzania through providing support services, awareness raising and advocacy.
+The Foundation for African Empowerment (FAE) is a not-for-profit nongovernmental organization dedicated to improve lives of the most vulnerable children and young people including those with special educational needs and disabilities with projects in Tanzania - inclusive education; healthcare and nutrition; water, sanitation and hygiene; family and young people empowerment; ending children, adolescents and family violence, and awareness-raising and advocacy.

 United Nation's Sustainable development goals: 4 Quality Education, 5 Gender Equality

 EXPECTED SHORT TERM IMPACTS

 1. Improved access to quality Inclusive Early Childhood education for young children including those with SEND.

 2. Reduction of malnutrition due to poor nutrition services and healthcare amongst young children.